aventadorm/TensorFlowParser/README.txt

 layer can be put to the end of the file and it will show up in the correct order and proper first parameter in the slim.conv2d function.
 3. test3.prototxt :
-Please ignore generated_simple.py and generated_multiplexing.py.
-They are created because the ordered generation was experimental.